I. P. Sharp Associates

 I. P. Sharp Associates (IPSA) was a major Canadian computer time-sharing, consulting and services firm of the 1970s and 1980s.
-IPSA is well known for its work on the programming language APL, an early packet switching computer network named IPSANET, and a powerful mainframe computer-based email system named 666 Box, stylized as 666 BOX.
+IPSA is well known for its work on the programming language APL, an early packet switching computer network named IPSANET, and a mainframe computer-based email system named 666 Box, stylized as 666 BOX.
 It was purchased in 1987 by Reuters Group, which used them until 2005 as a data warehousing center for business data.

 History

 The company's founders worked as a team at the Toronto division of Ferranti, Ferranti-Packard, which sold many products to the Canadian military and large businesses.
 The team worked on operating system and compiler design for the company's range of mainframe computers, the Ferranti-Packard 6000.
 In 1964 Ferranti sold off its computing division to International Computers and Tabulators, which almost immediately closed the Toronto office.
 Ian Sharp, the chief programmer, founded I. P. Sharp Associates in December 1964 with the other members of the team (Roger Moore, Ted McDorman, Don Smith, David Oldacre, Brian Daly, and James McSherry) and David Butler shortly after.

 The firm began with contract programming on IBM System/360 series mainframes, and to some degree took over Ferranti's former military work.
 It became particularly well used by the Canadian Navy, setting up an office in Ottawa near DND headquarters.
 Ted McDorman and Jim McSherry were lead players in this.
 At one point IPSA could claim to have played a part in every computer system onboard Canadian Navy ships.

 In the early years, IPSA collaborated with its sister company Scientific Time Sharing Corporation (STSC) of Bethesda, Maryland, USA, each retailing the same services in their respective countries.
 IPSA and STSC jointly developed their software.
 Eventually they devised separate product names.
 They separated as Sharp APL and APL*Plus.
 Initially, IPSA served STSC's customers from its Toronto datacenter.
 In 1972, STSC built its own datacenter.
 Afterward, both firms provided disaster recovery for each other: if one of the datacenters could not function, the other datacenter would accommodate both vendors' users.